Recruitment videos are officially a business buzzword amidst the pandemic.

 Given the reach that videos have, you don’t have to necessarily go on promoting your recruitment on every page.
 People will do it for you.

-With recruitment videos, you will get prospects that are closer to the work profile.
+With video recruitment, you will get prospects that are closer to the work profile.

 And if you club a job posting video with interview videos, you are looking at up to a 50% decrease in your average hiring time.